rahulsprajapati/unpublish-media-endpoint/readme.md

 ![Before](./screenshots/Screenshot-1.png)

-Enable this plugin and notice the repose for step 4, you'll see expected media endpoint output:
+Enable this plugin and notice the response for step 4, you'll see expected media endpoint output:

 ![After](./screenshots/Screenshot-2.png)